How does Click & Collect work?

 - you are not using Apple Pay, Google Pay or PayPal.

-Last week you had strawberries in stock but now they’re all gone - what’s going on?
+Last week you had strawberries/cauliflowers in stock but now they’re all gone - what’s going on?

 What’s your policy regarding allergens?

-Our loose produce and recipe bags are prepared and packed on-site and, while we do observe careful allergy controls, we cannot guarantee that they are allergen-free.
+Our loose produce is prepared and packed on-site and, while we do observe careful allergy controls, we cannot guarantee that they are allergen-free.
 They may contain traces of: gluten, fish, peanuts, nuts, milk, egg and sesame seeds among others.
 We apologise to all of our friends with severe allergies.
 For further information, please feel free to contact us via email@example.com.

 You say you want to minimise plastic, so why is there still some plastic packaging?